 Disruptive Student Conduct

-Members of the faculty and staff may consult with the Office of the Dean of Students when addressing disruptive behavior in the class or other learning environment.
-The Disruptive Student Conduct in Classroom or Other Learning Environment Policy is listed in the Administrative Policies of the Georgia State University Student Code of Conduct and the Faculty Affairs Handbook.
-The Office of the Dean of Students must be notified of all charges and actions taken through the Disruptive Student Conduct in the Classroom or Other Learning Environment Policy.
+Members of the faculty and staff may consult with the office of the Dean of Students when addressing disruptive behavior in the class or other learning environment.
+The Disruptive Student Conduct in Classroom or Other Learning Environment Policy is available in the Administrative Policies of the Student Code of Conduct and the Faculty Handbook.
+The office of the Dean of Students must be notified of all charges and actions taken through the Disruptive Student Conduct in Classroom or Other Learning Environment Policy.